- Oops!Something went wrong.Please try again later.

 That was three years ago, an NBA eternity for a player that hasn’t played more than a thousand minutes in a season since 2007-08, and one that was traded against the wishes of the Boston Celtics’ best player last year mainly because the Celtics just wanted to take a chance on a limited chucker in Jordan Crawford.

-Boston’s best player last February, Kevin Garnett, is now a member of the Brooklyn Nets.
-It's the franchise that employed Collins from 2001-08, and now features a coach in Jason Kidd that made it to the NBA Finals as a player with Collins in the pivot in 2002 and 2003.
+Boston’s best player last February, Kevin Garnett, is now a member of the Brooklyn Nets, a franchise that employed Collins from 2001-08, featuring a coach in Jason Kidd that made it to the NBA Finals as a player with Collins in the pivot in 2002 and 2003.
 That team would seem to be the perfect fit for someone like Collins, as a spot player to perhaps battle Roy Hibbert or Joakim Noah off the bench in the playoffs, but the recent signing of swingman Alan Anderson rounded off the team’s roster at 15 spots.
 And on top of that, Anderson’s relatively modest starting salary of under $1 million a year will cost the Nets over $4 million in luxury tax penalties.

 The financial aspect of any end of the bench signing cannot be overlooked in the post-lockout era.
 Not every team is dealing with the same punitive tax issues that the Nets are, but with so many teams rubbing up against the luxury tax threshold, adding a player like Collins for the veteran’s minimum could cost teams both tax penalties and the revenue sharing benefits that come from working under the tax line.
 For quite a few teams, even a one year deal could hamstring a club’s ability to take on extra salary in a trade sometime midseason.